2024 Tuskegee University shooting: Shooting

 The shooting occurred at the end of the University's 100th Homecoming weekend at the West Commons on-campus apartments during a party at around 1:40 a.m. on November 10 when multiple gunmen inside of a Dodge Charger shot several rounds of ammunition at people before exiting and continuing to open fire.
 Video of the shooting posted later to social media shows people ducking for cover in a parking lot as shots are heard, and an eyewitness stated he crawled under his car and then ran to his dorm.

 An 18-year-old male, La'Tavion Johnson, who was not affiliated with the university was killed, and 16 others were injured, one critically.
 Four of the injuries were not gunshot-related.
 Victims were transported to and treated at the East Alabama Medical Center in Opelika and the Baptist South Hospital in Montgomery.

 Suspects

 Two suspects, 25-year-old Jaquez Myrick of Montgomery, Alabama, and Jeremiah Williams, were arrested and charged federally with possession of a machine gun.
 Law enforcement officers arrested them leaving the scene of the shooting.

 The weapon was modified with a Glock switch, and Myrick admitted to firing it, but denied aiming at anyone.

+In March, 2025, Myrick along with three people were indicted in state court for discharging firearms on school property.
+The three others charged were Jaylen Lassic, Romero Frazier and La'Darius Gant.
+In May, Myrick was sentenced to two years in prison for the federal charge of possessing a machine gun.